Do you have summer-only positions?

 Is this a paid or volunteer position?

 If you join Minnesota Math Corps, you are committing to one year of national service through AmeriCorps; you are not entering into permanent employment.
-In exchange for your service, you’ll receive a bi-weekly living allowance.
+In exchange for your service, you’ll receive a bi-weekly living stipend.

 Math wasn’t my best subject in school.
 Can I still help?